 NOTE: Blank characters are not recommended due to usability issues.

 Si_location and Timing_location are optional and specify where the Signal Integrity and Timing measurements are made for the component.
-Allowed values for either subparameter are “Die” or “Pin”.
+Allowed values for either subparameter are “Buffer”, “Die” or “Pin”.
 The default location is at the “Pin”.
+In this context, “Die” refers to the on-die interconnect die pad.

 Scope is optional and specifies whether the [Component] description (including the [Pin] list) is complete and for an actual manufactured device, or whether the [Component] description is partial.
 An example of a partial [Component] description would be where only one [Model] and one associated pin are present in the [Pin] list, because the [Component] is used to describe only the behavior of a individual signal and not the behavior of an entire device.
 Allowed values for the Scope subparameter are “Complete” and “Partial”.
 The default value is “Complete.”

-Pin_reference is optional and specifies whether the [Component] (including the [Pin] list) is intended to describe a packaged device, or whether the [Component] is only intended to present the buffer behavior of the device.
-If the [Component] description is buffer-only, then the [Pin] keyword actually lists buffer pads or buffer nodes.
+Pin_reference is optional and specifies whether the [Component] (including the [Pin] list) is intended to describe a packaged device, or whether the [Component] is only intended to present the buffer behavior or buffer plus on-die interconnect behavior of the device.
+If the [Component] description is buffer-only, then the [Pin] keyword actually lists buffer nodes.
+If the [Component] description includes buffers and on-die interconnect only, then the [Pin] keyword actually lists die pad nodes.
 Any [Package] information is meaningless.
-Allowed values for the Pin_reference subparameter are “Pin” and “Pad”.
+Allowed values for the Pin_reference subparameter are “Pin”, “Die” and “Buffer”.
 The default value is “Pin”.

-When Pin_reference is set to “Pad”, Si_location and Timing_location are ignored.

-Other Notes: If the value of Pin_reference is “Pad”, then the EDA tool shall ignore the [Package], [Package Model], [Alternate Package Models], and [End Alternate Package Models] keywords, in addition to any R_pin, L_pin, and C_pin entries under the [Pin] keyword.
-Further, if the value of Pin_reference is “Pad”, any keywords referring to “pin” shall be interpreted to refer to the corresponding die pad instead.
+For backward compatibility, the argument “Die” has different meanings depending on context.
+For pins whose connections to the buffer do NOT use the [Interconnect Model Set Selector] keyword, “Buffer” and “Die” describe the same location at the buffer interface.
+Si_location and Timing_location shall be set consistent with Pin_reference.
+In other words, if Pin_reference is “Pin”, then Si_location and Timing_location shall accept the values “Pin”, “Die” or “Buffer”.
+However, if Pin_reference is “Die”, then Si_location and Timing_location shall only accept the values “Die” or “Buffer”.
+Similarly, if “Pin_reference” is “Buffer”, then Si_location and Timing_location shall only accept the value “Buffer”, if used at all.Other Notes: If the value of Pin_reference is “Buffer” or “Die”, then the EDA tool shall ignore the [Package], [Package Model], [Alternate Package Models], and [End Alternate Package Models] keywords, in addition to any R_pin, L_pin, and C_pin entries under the [Pin] keyword.
+Further, if the value of Pin_reference is “Buffer”, any keywords referring to “pin” shall be interpreted to refer to the corresponding buffer instead.
+Similarly, if the value of Pin_reference is “Die”, any keywords referring to “pin” shall be interpreted to refer to the corresponding on-die interconnect die pad instead.
 This includes [Pin], [Pin Mapping], [Series Pin Mapping], [Diff Pin], [Pin EMI], and [Pin Domain EMI].

 Examples:

 [Component] 7403398 MC452